robertmartin8/ReasonableDeviations/about.md

 ## Timeline

 **Right now**

+Either doing supervision work, reading about finance, or building software projects!

+**October 2018**
-Waiting for October 2018 when I  start at Cambridge.
-Trying to learn as much as I can about finance and statistics in the meanwhile, because I'll probably be mostly occupied with physics at uni.
+Started at Cambridge!
+I spent the previous months trying to learn as much as I could about finance and statistics in the meanwhile, because I knew that I'd probably be mostly occupied with physics and maths at uni.

 **May 2018**